 Another popular and time test type of rifle scope mount and rings are the Picatinny.
 These have been used all the way back since 1913 in the U.S. Army.

 They offer a wider and deeper slot for your rifle.
 Their bases are generally spaced perfectly down the whole rail to fit all standard scopes.
 Which is great if you are versatile and like to try different options out for your rifle.

 The Picatinny rails will also allow you to be able to move your scope through its different slots.
-This is a good quality overall style of scope mount for your rifle.
+The Picatinny scope mount is a good quality overall style for your rifle.